-Around the nation (USA) on an almost daily basis, home care business owners ask our coaches how to find good caregivers.
+Around the nation (USA) on an almost daily basis, home care business owners are asking how to find good caregivers.
 Is there a secret?
 What sources are best for attracting good caregivers?

 Traits of Quality Caregivers

-- Recommend no less than 1 year, ideally 2 years experience.
+- Ideally 2 years experience, no less than 1 year experience.

-- Use caution when that experience is limited to a loved one.
+- Use caution when experience is limited to caring for a loved one.
 Caring for loved ones is VERY different from caring for clients.

 - Seek providers with clean backgrounds.

 - From a client’s vulnerable perspective, a complete stranger is coming into their home on trust the company screens out criminals.

 - Proceed carefully when dealing with an applicant with a felony record, while following all applicable laws.